 There are over a dozen types of stocks, but we’ll outline three of the key stock options which can be explored in-depth at your leisure.

 Common stock is the type of stock that most people invest in — it represents partial ownership or a stake in a company.
 If the company is dissolved, shareholders are entitled to receive a portion of the value of any leftover assets.
 While there is seemingly endless potential, there is also a risk of losing the entire investment if the company does not have any leftover assets.
+You can learn more about investing in the stock market here.

 Preferred stock provides shareholders with a preference over common shareholders to receive a certain amount of money if the company goes under.